hanning0511/git/slides.md

 <v-clicks>

-- Before the birth of Git, the Linux kernel was developed using the commercial BitKeeper[1] VCS
+- Before the birth of Git, the Linux kernel was developed using the commercial BitKeeper[1] VCS.
-- The company that owned BitKeeper placed additional restrictions on its “free as in beer” version in the spring of 2005, the Linux community realized that BitKeeper was no longer a viable solution
+- The company that owned BitKeeper placed additional restrictions on its “free as in beer” version in the spring of 2005, the Linux community realized that BitKeeper was no longer a viable solution.
 - Torvalds looked for alternatives.
 Failed.
-He set out to write his own, the Git
+He set out to write his own, the Git.
-- Key events of Git
+- Key events of Git:
-  - Development began on **3 April 2005**
+  - Development began on **3 April 2005**.
-  - Torvalds announced the project on **6 April 2005**
+  - Torvalds announced the project on **6 April 2005**.
-  - Git became self-hosted on **7 April 2005**
+  - Git became self-hosted on **7 April 2005**.
     ```
     commit e83c5163316f89bfbde7d9ab23ca2e25604af29
     Author: Linus Torvalds <torvalds@ppc970.osdl.org>